- Search The Registry

 Though SNCC's committee agreed to recruit only one hundred white students for the project in December 1963, white civil rights leaders such as Allard Lowenstein went on and recruited a much larger number of white volunteers, to bring more attention.
 Two one-week orientation sessions for the volunteers were held at Western College for Women in Oxford, Ohio (now part of Miami University), from June 14 to June 27, after Berea College backed out of hosting the sessions due to alumni pressure against it.

 Organizers focused on Mississippi because it had the lowest percentage of any state in the country of Blacks registered to vote, and they constituted more than one-third of the population.
 In 1962 only 6.7% of eligible Black voters were registered.
-Southern states had effectively disenfranchised most Blacks and many poor whites from 1890 to 1910 by passing state constitutions, amendments and other laws that imposed burdens on voter registration: charging poll taxes, requiring literacy tests administered subjectively by white registrars, making residency requirements more difficult, as well as elaborate record keeping to document required items.
+Southern states had effectively disenfranchised most Blacks and many poor whites from 1890 to 1910 bypassing state constitutions, amendments, and other laws that imposed burdens on voter registration: charging poll taxes, requiring literacy tests administered subjectively by white registrars, making residency requirements more difficult, as well as elaborate record-keeping to document required items.
 They maintained this exclusion of Blacks from politics well into the 1960s, which extended to excluding them from juries and imposing Jim Crow segregation laws for public facilities.
-Most of these methods survived US Supreme Court challenges and, if overruled, states had quickly developed new ways to exclude Blacks, such as use of grandfather clauses and white primaries.
+Most of these methods survived US Supreme Court challenges and, if overruled, states had quickly developed new ways to exclude Blacks, such as the use of grandfather clauses and white primaries.

 In some cases, would-be voters were harassed economically, as well as by physical assault.
-Lynching’s had been high at the turn of the century and continued for years.
+Lynchings had been high at the turn of the century and continued for years.
 During the ten weeks of Freedom Summer, a number of other organizations provided support for the COFO Summer Project.
-More than 100 volunteer doctors, nurses, psychologists, medical students and other medical professionals from the Medical Committee for Human Rights (MCHR) provided emergency care for volunteers and local activists, taught health education classes, and advocated improvements in Mississippi's segregated health system.
+More than 100 volunteer doctors, nurses, psychologists, medical students, and other medical professionals from the Medical Committee for Human Rights (MCHR) provided emergency care for volunteers and local activists taught health education classes and advocated improvements in Mississippi's segregated health system.
 Volunteer lawyers from the NAACP Legal Defense Fund Inc ("Ink Fund"), National Lawyers Guild, Lawyer's Constitutional Defense Committee (LCDC) an arm of the ACLU, and the Lawyers' Committee for Civil Rights Under Law (LCCR) provided free legal services handling arrests, freedom of speech, voter registration and other matters.